Idealistic exponents: Tangent cone, ridge, characteristic polyhedra: Characteristic polyhedra of pairs and idealistic exponents

-\centerline{ \\ } \end{Ex}
+\end{Ex}

 The last example plays also a crucial role if there exist exceptional components of a resolution process.
-It forces us in \cite{BerndBM} (or see also \cite{BerndThesis}) to introduce idealistic exponents with history, which take care of the exceptional components and the preceding resolution process.
+It forces us in \cite{BerndBM} (or see also \cite{BerndThesis}) to introduce idealistic exponents with history, which take the preceding resolution process into account.